XiangRongLin/grayscale-conversion/README.md

 The Orange bars are all the called cuda functions like cudamalloc.
 The blue bar is the kernel activity

+There is also a huge overhead from the cudaMemcpy call and the actual Memcpy operation

 ## Conclusion